madalina sas

 n.

-I’m a scientist / creative from Romania based in South-East London.
-I have a computer engineering master’s from Imperial College, and am currently pursuing a PhD in complex systems at Imperial’s Centre for Complexity Science, where I research the emergence of self-organised collective behaviour, from the microscopic to the social scale.
+I’m a scientist, engineer and artist from Romania, currently based in London.
+I have a computer engineering master’s from Imperial College and just completed a PhD at Imperial’s Centre for Complexity Science, during which I researched the emergence of self-organised collective behaviour, from the microscopic to the social scale, using information theory and signal processing.

-My technical interests are in information theory, network science, cryptography, networking, functional programming and automation.
-Previously I worked on SnowWall, a privacy-oriented networking tool for Windows, and harangue whoever would listen about security and privacy.
+My other technical interests are in network science, cryptography, functional programming, automation, and ethical artificial intelligence.
+I am the creator of SnowWall, a privacy-oriented networking tool for Windows, and I harangue whoever would listen about security, privacy and digital sovereignty.
 I also play with electronics (I’m a ham radio enthusiast) and I always wear my tin foil hat.
-My tools of the trade are a Purism laptop, a Sony A7S, a reMarkable and a Banana Phone.
+My tools of the trade are a Framework laptop running NixOS, a Sony α7s and a Fujifilm XT-4, a reMarkable and a Banana Phone.

 When I’m not staring into a computer screen, I take photographs, I draw, I read and I write.
 I also enjoy discussing literature and previously I ran a storytelling workshop in Bath.
 Things I enjoy reading are novels and stories, philosophy of mind and anthropology.
 Things I love to listen to and look at are usually psychedelic, fractalicious and surreal.
 I prefer Koch to the Churchlands, Dali to Picasso, Dostoievski to Dickens.